-Preparing a Thickness Guide for Rolling Air Dry Clay
+Preparing a Thickness Guide

-With the strips wrapped in plastic, set a piece of waxed paper / freezer paper or plastic bag under the wood strips.
+With the strips wrapped in plastic, set a piece of waxed paper/freezer paper or plastic bag under the wood strips.
 Use your template to set the strips apart the width you need for your paving.
 Tape or clamp the guide strips in place on your work surface.
-Masking tape/ painters tape usually works fine for this.Continue to 5 of 14 below.
+Masking tape/painters tape usually works fine for this.Continue to 5 of 14 below.

 05 of 14

-Rolling A Uniform Model Pavement From Air Dry Clay
+Rolling a Uniform Model Pavement

 Now that you have your spacers set up, remove your paper template and press some of your air dry clay between the spacers.
 Use your hands to roughly set it flat.

 Take a glass bottle or polymer clay roller and run it along the spacers to hold the roller above the polymer clay at the correct height.
-Roll your clay flat between the spacers, removing and adding clay as needed until you have rolled a sheet of clay the right size for your cobbleston paving template.Continue to 6 of 14 below.
+Roll your clay flat between the spacers, removing and adding clay as needed until you have rolled a sheet of clay the right size for your cobblestone paving template.Continue to 6 of 14 below.

 06 of 14

-Trim the Air Dry Clay Pavement Layer to Shape
+Trim Clay to Shape

-To trim your pavement layer to the shape of your template, set your UPSIDE DOWN template over the layer of clay and trim around it with a craft knife or clay blade.
-The template needs to be upside down on the top of your clay as you will be picking up the clay on the plastic or paper you rolled it out on, then flipping it upside down so the paper/plastic is on top of the clay and peeling the paper/ plastic away.
+To trim your pavement layer to the shape of your template, set your template upside down over the layer of clay and trim around it with a craft knife or clay blade.
+The template needs to be upside down on the top of your clay as you will be picking up the clay on the plastic or paper you rolled it out on, then flipping it upside down so the paper/plastic is on top of the clay and peeling the paper/plastic away.
 This is the same way many people flip pie crust from rolling clothes into a pie plate.

 Try to avoid pressing down on the even surface of the clay while you are cutting around the template.Continue to 7 of 14 below.